Primary

 Also targets: Shoulders

-Want Incline Cable Crossover in your program?
+See where Incline Cable Crossover fits in your weekly plan

 Set an incline bench between two low cable pulleys.